Nancy O'Rahilly: Later life in Ireland

 Together with her husband, Nancy O'Rahilly returned to Ireland to live near sisters Nell and Anna Humphreys.
 They joined the Gaelic League and became fluent in the Irish language (gaelic).
 O'Rahilly contributed to Irish Freedom, editor of An Claidheamh Soluis, the Gaelic League paper.

 Nancy O'Rahilly joined Cumann na mBan in 1914 and was elected to its founding Executive Committee.
 Two oldest sons joined Fianna Éireann.
 Her husband Michael Joseph O'Rahilly, was killed during the Easter Rising, having written a note of dying declaration to her.

 Her last child was born, after the Rising, in July 1916.
 Her house at 40 Herbert Park, Ballsbridge, County Dublin where she lived with her young family was raided by British soldiers in mid-1916.
+After the Rising she was named as a committee officer in an organization founded to assist the families of Irish Volunteers - the Irish National Aid and Volunteers Dependents Fund.

 In 1920, she joined the White Cross organization, and she was appointed to the executive committee and spoke on a fundraising tour of the US.

 She became a Vice-President of Cumann na mBan, but resigned in 1922, during the Irish Civil War, when her son was fighting for the anti-treaty IRA, which she also supported.
 She also acted on the Winding-Up Committee in 1925.

 She lived in Herbert Park, Ballsbridge until her death in 1961, and is buried in Glasnevin Cemetery.